-Funding is available to pay incentives for eligible energy efficiency projects in Participants' facilities.
-These incentive dollars are paid for reductions in peak electric demand (kW).
+Funding is available to pay incentives for eligible energy efficiency projects in school and local government facilities.
+These incentives are paid for reductions in peak electric demand (kW).

-Demand savings will be calculated as the one-hour average reduction in demand on the utility system throughout the utility system's peak periods.
-The Summer peak period consists of the hours from one p.m. to seven p.m., during the months of June, July, August, and September, excluding weekends and Federal holidays.
-The Winter peak period consists of the hours of six a.m. to ten a.m.

-and six p.m. to ten p.m., during the months of December, January, and February, excluding weekends and Federal holidays.
+Demand savings will be calculated as the one-hour average reduction in demand on the utility system throughout the utility system's peak period.
+The summer peak period consists of the hours from one p.m. to seven p.m., during the months of June, July, August, and September, excluding weekends and Federal holidays.
+The winter peak period consists of the hours of six a.m. to ten a.m. and six p.m. to ten p.m., during the months of December, January and February, excluding weekends and Federal holidays.

-Cash incentives received through the Program will be based on a project's reductions in peak demand (kW) as described above.
-Demand will be calculated using one of three Measurement & Verification (M&V) approaches.
+Cash incentives received through the Program will be based on a project's reductions in peak electric demand (kW) as described above.
+Demand and energy savings will be calculated using one of three Measurement & Verification (M&V) approaches.